Get the AI Strategy Playbook Now

 Your privacy is safe with us.

-Google’s business model is based on selling your search behavior to bidders.
-As an example, if you were looking for a new car, then you would see on each search page an ad for a car.
-Google collects your data and then refines your search based on your preferences and then uses this to optimize ad clicks.
+Google’s business model is based on selling your search behaviour to bidders.
+For example, if you were looking for a new car, you would see an ad for one on each search page.
+Google collects your data, refines your search based on your preferences, and uses this to optimize ad clicks.

 Apple doesn’t rely on ad revenue and uses this as part of its value proposition.
 Furthermore, the iOS software provides options for users to use ad blockers.